Matriarchy—Family groups include an adult female, her fawns, and female young from the previous year.

 Male and female deer and all age groups tend to congregate during the winter, particularly in northern climates.

-Home range—The area that an animal uses to meet the majority of its needs including feeding, resting, shelter, escape from predators, and mating.
+Home range—The home range is the area that an animal uses to meet the majority of its needs, including feeding, resting, shelter, escape from predators, and mating.

 Sex differences—Males tend to have larger home ranges than females.

 Beyond the range—The distances traveled by some deer during mating may take them outside of their normal home ranges.
 This is also true if they are motivated by the lack of food or driven by hunters or dogs.